subnero1/website-staging/_faq/faq30.md

 - Frequency of downloads
 - Range of communication

-To help estimate battery requirements, Subnero provides an online battery calculator tailored for SWIS applications, available at: https://subnero.com/battery-calculator
+To help estimate battery requirements, Subnero provides an online battery calculator tailored for SWIS applications, available [here](https://subnero.com/battery-calculator).

-This tool serves as a guideline for approximate calculations.
-For precise assessments based on your deployment, contact us at sales@subnero.com.
+This tool serves as a guideline for calculations.
+For precise assessments based on your deployment needs, contact us at sales@subnero.com.